Rostyn Griffiths

 Rostyn John Griffiths (born 10 March 1988) is a professional soccer player who plays as a defender or defensive midfielder for NPL Western Australia club Balcatta Etna.
 Born in England, he represented Australia at youth level.

 Griffiths joined Mumbai City from fellow City Football Group side and A-League outfit Melbourne City FC.
 The experienced Griffiths won the A-League Premiers Plate and Championship double in the 2020/21 season and also featured in the club's debut continental campaign at the 2022 AFC Champions League, before getting his hands on a second consecutive Premiers Plate in the 2021/22 season.

 Griffiths is a former captain of A-League club Perth Glory.
 In August 2017 it was announced that Griffiths had signed a lucrative deal as a defensive midfielder for Uzbekistan giants Pakhtakor Tashkent in the Uzbek League.

-Griffiths is one of the most expensive signings in A-League history, the big defending-midfielder has always been a standout player in the A-League.
-Griffiths is renowned for his ability to break up the opposition's gameplay and being the central figure to his team's build-up play.
+Griffiths ranks amongst the highest-priced signings in A-League history, operating as a defensive midfielder.
+His career in the league includes a consistent role as a prominent player.
+He is recognized for disrupting the opposition's attacking phases and serving as a primary link in his team's possession buildup.

 Griffiths starred for Central Coast Mariners from 2010 until he moved to Chinese club Guangzhou R&F in 2012.
 That departure attracted a $1.3 million transfer fee which remains an A-League record.